s-xiang/git-meta/README.md

 1. When landing pull-requests or doing other server-side validations, we would check that for a given meta-repo branch, we had corresponding valid sub-repo branches of the same name.
-1. Contrary to what we outlined above, since sub-repo ref names were significant to git-meta, sub-repos partitioning would follow meta-repo partitioning.
+1. Sub-repo partitioning would follow meta-repo partitioning; for example, when a user "forked" the mono-repo, user-specific forks would be created for the meta-repo and each sub-repo.

 This model created several problems: